-Notes on Genetic Regulation
+Genetic Regulation

-breadcrumb arrow Rahul's Noteblog breadcrumb arrow Notes on Biochemistry breadcrumb arrow Notes on Genetic Regulation
+Rahul's Noteblog Notes on Biochemistry Genetic Regulation

-Lactose operon:
+Lactose Operon:

 • Controls the synthesis of three bacterial enzymes involved in lactose metabolism; glucose is metabolized using glycolysis pathway.